Stackclash/5e-vault/5. Mechanics/Classes/Cleric Forge Domain (XGE).md

 ### Divine Strike (Level 8)

 At 8th level, you gain the ability to infuse your weapon strikes with the fiery power of the forge.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra `dice: 1d8` (`1d8`) fire damage to the target.
 When you reach 14th level, the extra damage increases to `dice: 2d8` (`2d8`).

-### Blessed Strikes (Level 8)
-_Source: Tasha's Cauldron of Everything p.
-30_

-_8th-level cleric optional class features, which replaces the Divine Strike feature_

-You are blessed with divine might in battle.
-When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `dice: 1d8` (`1d8`) radiant damage to that creature.
-Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Saint of Forge and Fire (Level 17)